C-Loftus/Orca-Controller-Client/README.md

 # Orca Controller Client Experiment

+**Note: this repository still works but you should now use the new Orca bindings like a library like [https://github.com/C-Loftus/Orca-Go-Controller](https://github.com/C-Loftus/Orca-Go-Controller)**

 This repository is an experiment for controlling the Orca screen reader from external clients.
 It has been tested with Orca version 46.1 on Ubuntu 24.04

 This repository's goal is to show how a programmer could implement a simple way for clients to send commands to Orca like speaking text, or changing settings.
 The design of this is inspired by the interface provided by the [NVDA controller client](https://github.com/nvaccess/nvda/blob/master/extras/controllerClient/readme.md).
 In an ideal world there would be a full fledged Orca plugin system, however, this is not the case yet and it would be a significant amount of work to implement while doing so in a way that prevents unintended user code from breaking the screen reader.
 A simple controller client like this still allows for a lot of customization while preventing users from messing with Orca internals.